sanskrit/learnsanskrit.org/content/vyakarana/sounds/ac-sandhi.md

 just need to find which sound is the best match:

 {ul
-  {li {s at} uses just one of these points of articulation, so it is not a good match.}
+  {li short {s a} uses just one of these points of articulation, so it is not a good match.}
-  {li {s e} uses both of these points of articulation, so it is a good match.}
+  {li {s et} uses both of these points of articulation, so it is a good match.}
   {li {s o} uses the soft palate, but it uses the lips instead of the hard palate.
 So {s o} is not a good match.}
 }